 Whether backpacking thru the rugged terrain of the Sierra Nevada or trekking across the arid regions of the American Southwest, James Amato’s passion to explore defines his character.
-An avid outdoorsman, James now looks to convert his lifelong love into a career in the field of geosciences.

 Prior to pursuing his undergraduate degree at the University of Wisconsin Milwaukee, James spent over a decade working as a promoter and talent buyer for some of the most respected music and entertainment venues in the Midwest and West Coast.
 While the industry granted him notable success, his true adventure never stopped calling.